 A related consideration is how secure your job is.
 Of course, even the most secure job could evaporate, as we've seen during the Covid-19 pandemic.
 It's still worth assessing job security as you plan for your emergency fund.

 3: What other resources could you use in an emergency?

 Consider whether you have other resources you could use in an emergency.
 As we were paying off debt, we kept very little in a traditional emergency fund.
 We did have, however, a growing 401(k) balance.
 We could have taken a loan from the 401(k) if we had to.
 It's not ideal; a cash emergency fund is best.
 Still, it's worth considering what you could do if you lost your job.
 At a minimum, it may help you prioritize your financial goals.

 4: Are you a one-income or two-income family?

-If you are a one income family, you will likely need a bigger safety net that a two income family.
-With a two-income family, nless you both work at the same place, it’s unlikely that you’ll both lose your job at the same time.
-Of course, Covid-19 may be a once-in-a-lifetime (let’s home!) exception to this rule.
+If you are a one-income family, you will likely need a bigger safety net than a two-income family.
+With a two-income family, unless you both work at the same place, it's unlikely that you'll both lose your job at the same time.
+Of course, Covid-19 may be a once-in-a-lifetime (let's hope!) exception to this rule.
 Exceptions aside, this is another factor to consider.

 5: How much do you need to save for peace of mind?